guess-burger/wavelength/README.md

 ### Bugs

 * No inputs to stately cause hot-loop if there is a default that recurs
-  * I mean what does it mean have no inputs... that seems an error
+  * I mean what does it mean have to have no inputs... that seems an error
   * Actually... is it that the real problem or it that it now null since they are closed
     * probably need to figure out leaving asap and make it reusable
 * Deck is an infinite sequence that which is fine until println tries to walk the entire thing
   * Will a logging framework make the same mistake?
 How can you get around it?
   * Logging frameworks don't handle this!!
-* Quitting then rejoining puts those that didn't quit back in old state
 * Long wavelength prompts render a bit strange (GH issue #2)

 ...